Maiden Bright-eye: Synopsis

-A man has a son and a daughter, that latter of whom is known as Maiden Bright-eye.
+A man has a son and a daughter, the latter of whom is known as Maiden Bright-eye.
 His wife dies and he marries another woman, who has a daughter of her own, uglier than the man's daughter, which is why the stepmother is cruel to her Bright-eye, forcing her to do the household's chores.
-One day, the stepmother sends her to watch the sheep while pulling heather from the field, giving her the stepdaughter pancakes with flour that has been mixed with ashes as her only food.
+One day, the stepmother sends her to watch the sheep while pulling heather from the field, giving her stepdaughter pancakes with flour that has been mixed with ashes as her only food.

 Maiden Bright-eye pulls up some heather and a little fellow wearing a red cap pops up from the ground to ask why she is pulling off the roof of his house.
 After apologizing and explaining her situation, Maiden Bright-eye offers to share her pancakes.
 The little fellow accepts them, and for the girl's kindness, he gives her three magical gifts: to grow even more beautiful, that a gold coin will fall from her mouth whenever she opens it, and her voice sounds like music; and finally that she will have a young king for a husband.
 He also gives her a magical cap that she must put it on whenever she's in danger.

 When she comes back home Maiden Bright-eye has become so beautiful already that her stepmother can barely recognize her, and when her stepmother asks her how has she become so pretty, the girl tells her about meeting the little man, but not the part about sharing her food.
 Wanting her own daughter to become as beautiful as her stepdaughter, the stepmother sends her to mind the sheep and pull heather.
 The stepsister acts rudely to the little man, refusing to share her food when he asks her to, hitting him instead with a stick her mother gave her.
 Because of this behaviour the little man curses her with becoming even uglier than she already is each day, that a toad to fall and a bull's bellow to come out from her mouth when she opens it, and that she will suffer a violent death.
 When the stepsister comes home and her mother asks her why he has become so ugly, a toad falls from her mouth.